Nisha-Gurav/Nisha-Gurav/README.md

 ## About Me

-Hey there!
-I'm Nisha, a Computer Science & Engineering Graduate from Chandigarh Engineering College with a passion for coding and crafting innovative solutions.
-This README is my playground to showcase my journey, skills, and aspirations.
-Let's dive in!
+Hi!
+I’m Nisha, a third-year Computer Science & Engineering student at Walchand Institute of Technology.
+I’m passionate about coding and building creative solutions.
+This README is my space to share my journey, skills, and future goals.
+Let’s get started!

 ### Skills & Interests: